kubernetes/examples/staging/kos/README.md

 make it possible to deliver the packet to the NetworkAttachment's interface.

-## The Subnets Validator
+## The Subnet Validation Controller

-This is a singleton that attempts to solve the problem of enforcing the two following invariants:
+This is a singleton that runs within the Controller Manager and attempts to solve the problem of enforcing the two following invariants:

   1. There are no subnets with the same VNI and overlapping CIDR blocks.
   2. There are no subnets with the same VNI and different Kubernetes API